An integral formula for the powered sum of the independent, identically and normally distributed random variables: Introduction

 \section{Introduction}

-Let $\{X_i\}_{i\in\mathbf N}$ be a sequence of the independent, identically distributed random variables, and suppose the distribution of each variable $X_i$ is the standard normal distribution.
-Fix a positive integer $d$ and $n$.
-In this paper, we give a formula for the distribution function of the powered sum $\sum_{i=1}^n X_i^d$.
+Let $\{X_k\}_{k\in\mathbf N}$ be a sequence of the independent, identically distributed random variables, and suppose the distribution of each variable $X_k$ is the standard normal distribution.
+Fix a positive integer $r$ and $n$.
+In this paper, we discuss the sum of the $r$-th power of standard normal random variables.
 This distribution function can be written in the form of $n$ dimensional integral:

-When $d=2$, this integral equals to the distribution function of the chi-squared statistics.
-In \cite{castano-lopez} and \cite{takemura-koyama}, numerical analysis of the cumulative distribution function of the weighted sum $\sum_{i=1}^n w_iX_i^2\,(w_i>0)$ of the squared normal variables are discussed as a generalization of the chi-square random variable.

-In \cite{marumo-oaku-takemura2015}, Marumo, Oaku, and Takemura proposed a method evaluating the probability density function $f(c):=F'(c)$ in the case where $d=3$.
-This method is based on the holonomic gradient method (\cite{NNNOSTT2011} ,Chapter 6 of \cite{dojo}).
-In \cite{marumo-oaku-takemura2015}, they showed that $f(c)$ is a holonomic function.
-They also gave an explicit form of a differential equation for $f(c)$.
-For the probability density function $f(c)$, we have a formal equation